All Episodes

 What do you do now?

-And it's obvious that the Republicans and the Democrats in the House, for different reasons, I think for very different reasons, have concluded that no, if I have to vote for assistance for displaced American workers because of a free trade agreement, how good can that agreement be?
+And it's obvious that the Republicans and the Democrats in the House, for different reasons, I think for very different reasons, have concluded that no, if I have to vote for assistance for displaced American workers because of a tree trade agreement, how good can that agreement be?

-how logical?
+How logical?

 How much sense does that make?